vgdev/UnityLib/README.md

 ![alt text](VGDevLogo.png)

-This Repository holds all of the various game independent files VGDev has written while developing games.
+This Repository holds various game independent files VGDev has written while developing games.
 Visit http://www.vgdev.org/ to see the games they were used in!